majick/entry/README.md

 - Clone the repository and run `bun install` to install dependencies
 - Start the server with `bun run start`

-Entry can also be installed using Docker.
+Bundles can also be installed using Docker.
 Follow [these instructions](https://www.sentrytwo.com/docs/docker) to get started.

-The main Entry repository also includes the source for Entry related packages.
-These can be found in the [/packages](https://codeberg.org/hkau/entry/src/branch/master/packages) directory.
+The main Bundles repository also includes the source for Bundles related packages.
+These can be found in the [/packages](https://codeberg.org/sentrytwo/bundles/src/branch/master/packages) directory.
 Install directions are detailed for each package in their respective README.

 ### Executable

-Entry can be installed through an executable.
+Bundles can be installed through an executable.
 The executable will automatically install static files the client needs into the directory it is contained in.
 You can change this install location through the `EXECUTABLE_STATIC_DIR` environment variable.
 This must be an exact path to the directory you want static files to be contained in.

 ### PostgreSQL